 Radian (saltwater models)

 The Radian 908-4 and Radian 909-4 are pure saltwater rods that will appeal to a Radian fan’s craving for the characteristic lightness and sensitivity of this series.
-Comparable Meridian models are heavier in both the blank and componentry, offering probable durability advantages over years in the salt, but one day at a time, the high line weight Radians will perform fantastic in saltwater.
-Choose a Radian over a Meridian if you want a crossover rod, or if you want the lightest saltwater-class fly rod.
-On a calm day, Radians and Meridian have a similar casting action.
+Comparable Sector models are heavier in both the blank and componentry, offering probable durability advantages over years in the salt, but one day at a time, the high line weight Radians will perform fantastic in saltwater.
+Choose a Radian over a Sector if you want a crossover rod, or if you want the lightest saltwater-class fly rod.
+On a calm day, Radians and Sectors have a similar casting action.
 The Radian is not a bit “slower,” per se.
-You’ll notice the weight difference, some of which is distributed in parts of the Meridian that help it push harder in the wind.
-The Meridian also offers superior control over heavy, deep-running fish.
+You’ll notice the weight difference, some of which is distributed in parts of the Sector that help it push harder in the wind.
+The Sector also offers superior control over heavy, deep-running fish.

 Flex (saltwater models)